 The leaves are 3-parted on long stalks from the base part of the stem and also from along the creeping part of the stem.
 Each leaflet is elliptical, about 3/4 to 1 inch wide, with finely toothed margins and in the center of the leaflet may be lighter color chevron shape that looks like a watermark.
 These frequently fade or are not present at all.
 Leaflets are attached to the leaf at the same center point and are on very short stalks.
 There may be fine hair on the margin of the leaflets and on the leaf stalk.
 There is a pair of stipules at the base of the leaf.

-The inflorescence is cluster of 40 to 100 individually stalked flowers that is atop a long smooth stem that rises just above the leaves.
+The inflorescence is rounded cluster of 40 to 100 individually stalked flowers that is atop a long smooth stem that rises just above the leaves.
 These heads are about 1 inch wide.

 The individual flowers are 5-part, tubular, with a green calyx having 5 small teeth around its edge.
 These teeth are about as long as the calyx tube itself.
 Each flower is about 1/4 to 1/3 inch long.
-The corolla is 2 to 3 times longer than the calyx and has 5 petals, usually white to pinkish-white, arranged in pea-like fashion with the largest petal being the standard (or banner) above the others in an erect position, 2 lateral petals projection forward and enclosing the 2 keel petals, hidden within which are the reproductive parts.
+The corolla is 2 to 3 times longer than the calyx and has 5 petals, usually white to pinkish-white, arranged in pea-like fashion with the largest petal being the standard (or banner) above the others in an erect position, 2 lateral petals project forward sheltering the 2 keel petals, hidden within which are the reproductive parts.
 Pollination is by bees and to a smaller extent by butterflies.
 Long tongues are needed to reach the nectaries.

 Habitat: White Clover is found in fields and waste places where there is full or partial sun and loamy soils.
 It grows best in cooler parts of the growing season, tolerates grazing or mowing and growing from a taproot plus vegetative growth from the rooting stems, it is hard to eradicate once established.